-: Adjunct Instructor : Every Other Year

-: Can be repeated for graduation credit with the instructor's permission

-: Lottery Course.
-Number in brackets is the capacity

-: Check the Syllabus of these courses on Loyola to see if they are offered in English or in Japanese

-:These courses cannot be taken by students who took the courses with their former number or title. :Students entering in 2015 onward should take one of the following courses before taking a 400-level ANT/SOC course: ANT310, ANT315, ANT316, ANT317, SOC312, SOC315, SOC316
+- : Every Other Year - : Can be repeated for graduation credit with the instructor's permission - : Lottery Course.
+Number in brackets is the capacity - : Check the Syllabus of these courses on Loyola to see if they are offered in English or in Japanese - : These courses cannot be taken by students who took the courses with their former number or title. - :Students entering in 2015 onward should take one of the following courses before taking a 400-level ANT/SOC course : ANT310, ANT315, ANT316, ANT317 ANT318, ANT319, SOC312, SOC315, SOC316 - (X):ANT302 and POL304 must be taken together in the same semester and require students to submit an application.
+For more information, please contact the FLA office.

-: Offered by Faculty of Economics : Offered by Faculty of Foreign Studies : Offered by Faculty of Global Studies Е G
+Е : Offered by Faculty of Economics

+F : Offered by Faculty of Foreign Studies

+G : Offered by Faculty of Global Studies

-H : Offered by Faculty of Humanities
+Н : Offered by Faculty of Humanities

-Courses with blank in "Semester offered" are not offered in 2016.
+Courses with blank in "Semester offered" are not offered in 2017.

-For descriptions of the courses listed below, please refer to course syllabi on the Loyola Web Service.
+For descriptions of the courses listed below, please refer to course syllabi on Loyola.